Lin Zexu: Exile in Xinjiang

 Lin made significant preparations for war against the possible British invasion.
 The British sailed north to attack Jiangsu and Zhejiang.
 The governors of these two provinces failed to heed a warning from Lin, however, and were unprepared when the British easily landed and occupied Dinghai.

+This unpreparedness was partly due to the Qing dynasty's ongoing issues with corruption and inefficiency within the local governments.
+These problems hindered their ability to respond effectively to Lin's warnings.

 Lin became a scapegoat for these losses due to court politics.
 As punishment, he was exiled to the remote Ili region in Xinjiang.
 His position was then given to Qishan in September 1840.

 While in Xinjiang, Lin was the first Chinese scholar to record several aspects of Muslim culture there.
 In 1850, he noted in a poem that the Muslims in Ili did not worship idols but bowed and prayed to tombs decorated with poles that had the tails of cows and horses attached to them.
 This was the widespread shamanic practice of erecting a tugh, but this was its first recorded appearance in Chinese writings.
 He also recorded several Kazakh oral tales, such as one concerning a green goat spirit of the lake whose appearance is a harbinger of hail or rain.